ife-bat/st-apps/README.md

 # (re-) build the docker image:
-docker buld -t streamlit-apps .
+docker build -t streamlit-apps .

 # run the docker container using the image:
 docker run -p 8501:8501 streamlit-apps